 Hydrolyzed hyaluronic acid is an ingredient that is used in tons of products and well-tolerated for most people.
 But not for all.
 And not always.
 Since hydrolyzed hyaluronic acid, unfortunately, can trigger inflammation.
 And for me, that can trigger cystic acne.

-After experiencing cystic acne twice, I just stopped the gel completely.
+After experiencing cystic acne twice, I just stopped using the gel completely.
 And as my nuface gel alternative, I simply used my ZIIP golden gel instead.

 Nuface also has a gold gel with 24K gold.
 But this does as well contain hydrolyzed hyaluronic acid and even though many people seem to like it, I’ll just stay safe and avoid it.

 Besides that, Nuface gel primer is free from parabens and silicons, and has no fragrances either.

 Nuface Gel primer also contains snow mushroom.
 An ingredient that is quite promising since it is both an effective humectant as well as a strong anti-inflammatory agent.
 And maybe its effect can counteract some of the inflammatory effects that may be caused by the hydrolyzed hyaluronic acid.

 The full ingredient list is here: